ccpu/storybook-addon-playwright/README.md

 # storybook-addon-playwright

-An addon to visually test the stories in the multiple browsers whiting storybook environment.

-> An addon to visually test the stories in the multiple browsers whiting storybook environment.
+An addon to visually test the stories in the multiple browsers within storybook environment.

 > Addon will not work in storybook static build, but the screenshots can be tested against the static build files.